-My best friends mum used to make these at special occasions and I always managed to be at their house for those special occasions.
-Oiliebollen are a sort of deep fried round ball of doughy goodness similar to a donut.
-These special donuts were traditionally served on New Year’s Eve coated in powdered sugar.
+My best friends mum used to make these on special occasions and I always managed to be at their house for those special occasions.
+Oiliebollen is a sort of deep fried round ball of doughy goodness similar to a doughnut.
+These special doughnuts were traditionally served on New Year’s Eve coated in powdered sugar.
 My friends mum made two kinds a plan one and one with raisins, sultanas and currants.
 Licking the powdered sugar off your fingers was such a treat.

 Erwtensoep or Snert